JimmyZQX/csci349_2023sp/README.md

 ### Final Project Information ###
 Final Project Report Video: https://youtu.be/w0oFfmKs6rs <br>

-You can find the final project here: https://github.com/JimmyZQX/csci349_2023sp/tree/main/project
+You can find the final report here: https://github.com/JimmyZQX/csci349_2023sp/tree/main/project The three files are all parts of the final report.

 The final project uses the dataset "Glass Identification Data Set" from the UCI Machine Learning Repository: http://archive.ics.uci.edu/ml/datasets/Glass+Identification